Poc-BYU-Idaho/Hello-World/README.md

 # Development Environment

-I VSCode to develop this software.
+I used VSCode to develop this software.

 Python is the language for this software.